 Overview

 The Structify API uses API keys for authentication.
-You must include your API key in theAuthorization
+You must include your API key in theAuthorization header of every request.

 Obtaining an API Key